threefoldfoundation/books/content/tfgrid/tfgrid_like_electricity.md

-# Internet Should Be Generated Locally
+# What has Internet Farming to do with Solar Panels?

 > TODO: What is internet capacity, link to the internet pages at end

-> TODO: explain farming
+> TODO: link back to farming what it is

 ![](img/like_electricity.jpeg)